Manta-Network/docs/docs/staking/become-symbiotic-fp.md

    `SymbioticOperatorRegisterAddress = 0x6F75a4ffF97326A00e52662d82EA4FdE86a2C548` The Testnet SymbioticOperatorRegisterAddress
-   `DBPath` The db path, need to be persistent `Namespace = 00006d742d66702d746e` The Celestia Mocha Testnet namespace `DaRpc` The Celestia Testnet rpc url.
+   `DBPath` The db path, need to be persistent `Namespace = 00006d742d66702d746e` The Celestia Mocha Testnet namespace `DaRpc` The Celestia Mocha Testnet rpc url.
 You can deploy a [celestia light node](https://docs.celestia.org/how-to-guides/light-node) of Mocha Testnet.
 It also has a [helm chart](https://github.com/celestiaorg/helm-charts).

 ```toml
 [Application Options]